 Are you struggling to cope with your bipolar affective disorder?

 Bipolar affective disorder is a long-term problem, but it can be managed to prevent lapses and relapses.
-Therapy is best conducted at well times to put preventative measures in place.
+CBT Therapy is best conducted at well times to put preventative measures in place.

-CBT and bipolar affective disorder
+CBT Therapy and bipolar affective disorder

 According to NICE (the National Institute for Health and Clinical Excellence), to minimise the effects of bipolar affective disorder and work towards having the best quality of life, you’re likely to need medication.
 However, psychological and psychosocial interventions have an important part to play in managing your disorder, as do lifestyle changes and social support.